-Scans and foundation are identified for specific course objectives.
-SCANS and Foundation skills along with a complete list explaining these skills is attached to the back of the syllabus for your information.
+These are identified for specific course objectives.
+A complete list explaining these skills is attached to the back of the syllabus for your information.
 Refer also to Course Objectives.
+SCANS and Foundation skills attached.

 SPECIFIC COURSE INFORMATION

 TEXT AND MATERIALS